The Greek island of Paros Greece is one of the most popular and touristy Greek islands.

 The beaches

-Island is known for its amazing beaches and its peaceful environment.
+The island is known for its amazing beaches and its peaceful environment.
 You can discover them either by car or by boat.
 The transparent, green and blue waters invite you for a swim any time of the day or night.
 There are trees on most of them offering their shade.
 Some of them are Glifa, Panagia, Psaraliki and more.

 The nightlife